Nafsiyat is recruiting a Workshop Leader

 Responsible for: Delivering cultural competence training and workshops

-Nafsiyat Intercultural Therapy Centre provides one day learning and participation workshops in intercultural therapy/cultural competence.
-Nafsiyat’s workshops provides creative opportunities for psychotherapy, counselling, and clinical psychology institutions to engage with intercultural principles and cultural competence.
+Nafsiyat Intercultural Therapy Centre provides one-day learning and participation workshops in intercultural therapy/cultural competence.
+Nafsiyat’s workshops provide creative opportunities for psychotherapy, counselling, and clinical psychology institutions to engage with intercultural principles and cultural competence.

 We are looking for a training and workshop leader to deliver Nafsiyat’s cultural competence workshops to an increasing number of beneficiaries locally and nationally.
-Our medium of delivery is currently virtual and as covid-19 restrictions are lifted, we envisage going forward with a combination of virtual and in person offers.
+Our medium of delivery is currently virtual and as covid-19 restrictions are lifted, we envisage a combination of virtual and in-person offers going forward.

-The trainer and workshop leader will demonstrate knowledge and experience in intercultural delivery and its intersectional implications and a strong track record and a capacity to communicate these principles to groups of professionals.
+The trainer and workshop leader will demonstrate knowledge and experience in intercultural delivery and its intersectional implications, a strong track record and a capacity to communicate these principles to groups of professionals.

 Any appointment will be subject to satisfactory DBS clearance at the Enhanced level plus two satisfactory references.

-Nafsiyat exists to reach those who are systemically failed elsewhere in society, isolated by skewed power dynamics which underly, and/ or intensify, the experience of mental ill health.
-Nafsiyat was established in 1983 by psychotherapist Jafar Kareem as a grassroots, community-based response to the need in North London-based BAME communities.
+Nafsiyat exists to reach those who are systemically failed elsewhere in society, isolated by skewed power dynamics which underlie, and/ or intensify, the experience of mental ill health.
+Nafsiyat was established in 1983 by psychotherapist Jafar Kareem as a grassroots, community-based response to the need in North London-based Black, African, Asian, minoritised ethnic and refugee communities.
 We were the first therapy centre in the UK to take account of the cultural background of the patient and therapist and recognise its importance in therapy.
 We exist to ensure that the diverse religious, cultural, and ethnic communities in London can access culturally sensitive psychotherapy and counselling services; we also provide therapy in over twenty languages.
-Our staff and volunteers come from diverse cultural backgrounds
+Our staff and volunteers come from diverse cultural backgrounds.